lsmucassi/python-algos/README.md

 ## Development setup

-> Make you have python installed and you have your fav IDE or Text Editor
+> Make sure you have python 3 or latest installed on your working evironment and you have your fav IDE or Text Editor
 - python 3^
+- IDE / Text Editor